A year in West Wing staff turnover

 - Departures have included Trump's chief of staff and press secretary

-Washington (CNN)President Donald Trump's first year in office was rocked by a barrage of several high-profile staff departures -- an exodus that is expected to continue during his second year once aides who are determined to make it one year on the job have satisfied their goal.
+Washington (CNN)President Donald Trump's first year in office was rocked by a barrage of high-profile staff departures -- an exodus that is expected to continue during his second year once aides who are determined to make it one year on the job have satisfied their goal.

 Michael Flynn, who briefly served as Trump's national security adviser, was the first significant departure of the Trump administration.
 He served in the job for less than a month, and recently pleaded guilty to lying to the FBI about his conversations with the former Russian ambassador to the US.